computingfor/computingfor.github.io/src/content/syllabus.md

 <center>

 <div class="yellownote">
 This is under development and incomplete.
-The actual course syllabus will be posted before the frist class on January 18.<br> Until then, you are welcome to read this, but everything is subject to change!
+The actual course syllabus will be posted before the first class on January 18.<br> Until then, you are welcome to read this, but everything is subject to change!
 </div>